xi-ve/openvr-space-calibrator-linux/README.md

 After the first launch or manual enabling, the overlay will auto-launch with SteamVR on future starts.

+If the driver is not registered correctly under SteamVR you may run the following command to re-do the registration process: "openvr-space-calibrator-install".

 ### Building from Source

 If you prefer to build from source or are using a different distribution, see the [Building](#building) section below.